 “We show that declarative memory is enhanced when sleep follows within a few hours of learning, independent of time of day, and with equal amounts of interference during retention intervals.
 Sleep deprivation has a detrimental effect on memory, which was significant after a night of recovery sleep.
 Thus, fatigue accumulating during wake intervals could be ruled out as a confound.”

 People who get a good night’s sleep have a better ability to recollect quite the events of the day clearly.

 You’ll also be able to remember things more consistently and be able to more fully utilize your skills when you get the right amount of rest.
 When learning something new – whether physical or mental – practice helps you learn up to a point.
 During sleep, you actually continue to “practice” those skills you repeated over and over while awake.

 This strengthens your memory for that skill, and helps you learn it better.
-For students cramming for tests, getting some shut-eye and being well-rested will help with memorizing material for test day.
+For college students cramming for tests, getting some shut-eye and being well-rested will help with memorizing material for test day.

 Sleep and Fitness